Daisy-Opanga/Top_Foundations_course_Recipe_page/README.md

-# Top_Foundations_course
+# Top_Foundations_course_Recipe_page
-This is a series of mini projects and exercises, done as part of the learning path of the foundations course in The Odin Project.
+This is a static web page project, done as part of the foundations course in The Odin Project.